Public Safety Power Shutoff

 Measure of Last Resort

 Public Safety Power Shutoffs are a measure of last resort.
 Our Wildfire Mitigation Plan includes numerous strategies to prevent our power lines from sparking a wildfire.
+One of these strategies is enabling Enhanced Powerline Safety Settings.

 Public Safety Power Shutoffs are used only in extreme situations during severe fire weather.